yeeeip/Employee-Management-System-Backend/README.md

 # Employee-Management-System-Backend
-Backend part of the employee management system using Spring Boot
+This app emulates the process of managing employees in the company.
+User can Add,Edit,Delete,Search employees.